 Well, ladies, having sex is not enough - the dream, after all, is to be having fabulous sex!
 And if that’s what you’re aiming for, here are a few sex mistakes that you need to be watching out for…

+This is one common mistake most couples make in bed.
 If you want to have sex, you have to tell your partner (or show it!).
 Don’t always wait for them to bring it up or make the first move.
 There is nothing wrong with feeling lusty – it’s a sign of a healthy libido, and also a healthy relationship.
 If you keep waiting for your partner to initiate all sexual activity, you are going to make them feel at least a little bit...undesired.
 Besides, remember, other people feel shy too!
 They might be wanting you like crazy, but not saying it out loud because they don’t want to come across as pushy or demanding.

 We can’t emphasize this enough.
 Don’t let sex become completely wham-bam.
 A gradual build-up, which involves a lot of touching and kissing and making out, will always make for a more satisfactory encounter.
 A quickie is great for the times when you just want to rip each other’s clothes off and get down to business, but also take your time about it on other occasions.
 It tends to be more rewarding, and also helps build intimacy in the long run.

-Yes, we all want validation about our skills, and we all want to hear our partners say that they love our bodies, but expressing insecurity in bed can kind of kill the mood.
+Yes, we all want validation about our skills, and we all want to hear our partners say that they love our bodies, but expressing insecurity in bed is a sex mistake that can kind of kill the mood.
 Concentrate on the act itself, on the moment.
 You don’t need to ask if you are as good in bed as their ex was – you probably are, else they wouldn’t be here with you now!
 And when it comes to your body: let’s face it, if they didn’t like it, they probably wouldn’t be making any effort to get you out of your clothes.

 That being said, please don’t be so focused on your partner that you’re ignoring yourself.
 You don’t have to be the one going down on them all the time – it’s okay to tell them that you’d like the favour returned.
 After all, orgasms are pretty darned awesome!